alvelvis/Interrogat-rio/README.md

 Interrogatório (Interrogatory) is an enviroment for querying and revising annotated corpora in the [CoNLL-U](https://universaldependencies.org/format.html) format.
 It is being developed and used by the research group [ComCorHd (Computational Linguistics, Corpus and Digital Humanities)](http://comcorhd.letras.puc-rio.br), from the Linguistics Department of PUC-Rio, in Brazil, for the project Linguistic resources for Portuguese Natural Language Processing.

 Interrogatório is part of [ET: a workstation for querying, revising and evaluating annotated corpora](http://comcorhd.letras.puc-rio.br/ET).
+Consider installing [Julgamento](https://github.com/alvelvis/Julgamento), an enviroment for evaluating annotated corpora, in the same folder as Interrogatório to integrate both.

 If you want to run your own version of Interrogatório, a Linux computer and Python 3 are needed.
 Check our Wiki in the tab above to a deep understanding of Interrogatório tools.